yagpdb-cc/yagpdb-cc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for the YAGPDB-CC repo
-title: "request: "
+title: 'request: '
-labels: "enhancement"
+labels: 'enhancement'
-assignees: ""
+assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**